 Now that it’s established that we are very much running on conformity as fuel.
 What does it imply?

 If it was hard enough to stay sane in a constantly impulsive conformity.
-Facebook just preys on the very emotions that makes up a society and feeds on that.
+Facebook just preys on the very emotions that make up a society and feeds on that.
 And that could never be good.
-No matter how much misleading speeches zuckerberg may give.
+No matter how much misleading speeches Zuck may give.

-While conformity is ingrained in you and was a necessary survival strategy in our forest living days.
-It’s not a necessary these days.
+While conformity is ingrained in us and was a necessary survival strategy in our forest living days.
+It’s not a necessity these days.

 Plus the stupidity that comes with the “Social Media Life” is really annoying.
-I’m sure most of the people agree that facebook or irritating.
+I’m sure most people agree that Facebook is irritating.
 But, it’s just my assumption that the high that they get from scrolling and talking about how irritating everyone is, far more gratifying.

 Once you start seeing yourself as someone analogous to a heroin addict.
-It’s very hard to be very weary of every notification you get and be in “constant vigilance” of not doing those.
+It is hard not to be irked about every notification you get and be in “constant vigilance” of not doing those.
 After I was aware of the potholes and how my brain is being used.
 It just didn’t feel like it was worth it.
 So one fine day, I just left all kind of “Social media” and disabled all notifications from any intrusive apps.
-Not even amazon or Youtube were allowed to send me notifs.
+Not even Amazon or YouTube were allowed to send me notifs.